If you feel lost, practicing a specific type of journaling at the end of each month is one of the greatest habits you want to build.

 The best part?
 It’s pretty easy to do!

-Doing this will help you plan your next month according to all the things you learned and achieved.
+Using these monthly journal prompts will help you plan your next month according to all the things you learned and achieved.

 For me, it’s absolutely vital to look back and see how far you’ve come as well as how much you’ve changed.